-How to Build a Supply Chain Resilience Strategy
+How to Build and Measure a Supply Chain Resilience Strategy

-How can companies minimize disruptions in their supply chain?
-Affected companies need more resilient supply chains to ensure that they can continue production in the face of component shortages.
-A good supply chain resilience strategy has four pillars: people, process, technology and design.
+How can you minimize disruptions in your supply chain?
+Affected companies need more resilient supply chains to ensure that they can continue production in the face of any challenge.
+A good supply chain resilience strategy has three core enablers: people, process and technology.

-Companies need enough manpower to complete the work, but they also need skilled workers with the knowledge to help their employers tackle tough challenges like these.
+Companies need enough manpower to complete the work, but they also need skilled workers with the knowledge to help their employers tackle tough challenges.
 Scout for knowledgeable engineers, procurement specialists and supply chain managers who can supplement existing talent and help the company navigate a difficult business environment.
-Also look for people with market knowledge, who can help the company stay abreast of market trends.
-Manufacturing will never become slower, so you need the right people to help you stay abreast with the pace of business.
+Concurrently, look for people with market knowledge, who can help the company stay ahead of market trends.
+Manufacturing will never slow down, so you need the right people to help you keep up with the pace of business.

 Once you have the talent you need, structure your organization for success.
 Organize a commodity management team and a supplier relationship team.
 Commodity managers focus on short-term goals and should be experts in their specific commodities markets.
 This means they are constantly aware of new products, supply chain developments, pricing changes and other market activities.
 Such awareness can help mitigate issues related to cost increases and component shortages.